heidenreich/theironyard.github.io/source/jobs/index.markdown

 You'll teach three, three-month semesters each year.
 The remaining three months you'll only have light duties for The Iron Yard, such as curriculum updates and interviewing students for future classes.
 Beyond those things, you're free to work on whatever you want (such as personal projects, open source projects, or products that we're building and launching as The Iron Yard).
 And, of course, you'll want to take some well-deserved time off.

-Each class will be 15 students (no more), and you will have an admin/community manager to take care of all the non-teaching-critical parts of running a program.
+Each class will be 15 students (no more), and you will have an admin/campus director to take care of all the non-teaching-critical parts of running a program.

 Outside of teaching responsibilities, you'll be an active part of the development community in your city (hopefully you already are).